katwre/Solubility/README.md

 ### Aim: predict solubility of a molecule

 In other words, we give the model some numbers describing a molecule and ask it: "Will this thing dissolve in a solvent, or will it be stubborn?".
-First I predict solubility in water - because water is polite and behaves, i.e. the dataset is clean and perfect for a classification task.
-The other solvents (ethanol, benzene, acetone) are for the sequel, where we find out whether the model can generalize across different solvent environments.
+First I predict solubility in water.
+The other solvents (ethanol, benzene, acetone) are for the sequel, where we could find out whether the model can generalize across different solvent environments.

 # Project Overview

 In this project, I make a use of a publicly available [dataset](https://doi.org/10.5281/zenodo.3686212) published by [Boobier et al Nature Communications 2020](https://www.nature.com/articles/s41467-020-19594-z) of organic molecules in different solvents (water, ethanol, benzene, acetone), along with the physicochemical descriptors described in the introduction.

-I trained a few regression models, such as partial least squares (linear baseline), random forest, and XGBoost (tree model) to predict whether a molecule with a given features will dissolve in water.
+I trained a few regression models, such as partial least squares (linear baseline), random forest, and XGBoost (tree models) to predict whether a molecule with a given features will dissolve in water.

 # 🛠️ Tech Stack